juanantonio284/simple_bash/linux_package_mgmt/apt_1_basics.md

 type the average user wants to see during an installation and suppresses some of the more obscure information that `apt-get` displays. `apt` gives superior visual feedback and uses color highlights and progress bars in the terminal window.

+From [debian wiki][wiki]:

+"APT" may refer to:

+* The Advanced Package Tool (or APT), the main command-line package manager for Debian and its derivatives.
+It provides command-line tools for searching, managing and querying information about packages, as well as low-level access to all features provided by the libapt-pkg and libapt-inst libraries.

+* The apt package, providing, among others, the apt management tool, a high-level command-line interface for better interactive usage.

+[In general, the commands below deal with the `apt` management tool, a high-level command-line interface for better interactive usage.]

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->